Abracadabra (Lady Gaga song): Writing and recording

-Composition
+Composition and production

 "Abracadabra" was written and produced by Gaga, Andrew Watt, and Cirkut.
 Additionally, Siouxsie and the Banshees members Susan Janet Ballion, Peter Edward Clarke, Steven Severin, and John McGeoch received songwriting credits, as it incorporates elements from their 1981 single "Spellbound".
+The track features lead vocals and keyboards by Gaga, with additional instrumentation by Watt and programming by Cirkut.
+It was recorded at Shangri-La Studios in Malibu and later mixed and mastered by Serban Ghenea and Randy Merrill, respectively.

-The song is a fast-tempo electropop, synth-pop, and dance-pop track with electronic, industrial, pop rock and acid house influences.
+The song is a fast-tempo dance, dance-pop, electropop, synth-pop, and acid techno track with electronic, industrial, house, and psychedelic influences.
 Sheet music published by Musicnotes denotes the song in common time and in the key of F Dorian.
 Gaga's vocal range spans from the low-note of B♭_{3} to the high-note of F_{5}.
-The song is structured around multiple verses and builds toward a chorus, followed by a post-chorus where Gaga repeats the title in "broken syntax."
+The song is structured around multiple verses and builds toward a chorus, followed by a post-chorus where Gaga repeats the title in "broken syntax".
 It blends electronic and house-influenced production with piano and bass layers, built around a rhythmic synth foundation.
 Gaga's vocal delivery in the song has been described as "dramatic" and "full-throated", although she also employs a more "ethereal" tone during the song's bridge.

-"Abracadabra" contains an interpolation of "Spellbound" (1981), co-written and performed by Siouxsie Sioux (pictured).